Mihaiel/TimeBit/CONTRIBUTING.md

 ## License

-By contributing to TimeBit, you agree that your contributions will be licensed under the GNU Affero General Public License v3.0.
+By contributing to TimeBit, you agree that your contributions will be licensed under the MTI License.